 An episode from the series SECRETS OF HISTORY - PORTRAITS

-SECRETS OF HISTORY goes to places close to Claude Monet's heart: his house in Giverny, the cliffs of Etretat, the canals of Venice.
+SECRETS OF HISTORY goes to places close to Claude Monet's heart: his house in Giverny, Etretat's cliffs, and Venice's canals.

-Monet often torn his works to pieces, renouncing painting for days when he found himself incapable of translating the present moment and its light as accurately as possible.
+Monet often tore his works to pieces, renouncing painting for days when he found himself incapable of translating the present moment and its light as accurately as possible.

 Friendship was sacred to him, as evidenced by the one he shared until his death with Clémenceau.
-The latter convinced him to have cataract surgery so that he could tackle his greatest challenge: "Les Nymphéas", which would influence modern art in the 20th century.
+The latter convinced him to have cataract surgery to tackle his greatest challenge: "Les Nymphéas", which would influence modern art in the e 20th century.